freshollie/ToontownDistrictManager/README.md

 ## Usage

-Place these files in your Toontown "Source directory and change PPYTHON to where your python path is located.
+Place these files in your Toontown "Source" directory and change PPYTHON to where your python path is located.

 Then run start_server.bat